 Buyers should be aware of potential problems associated with underground oil storage tanks.
 Although home heating oil tanks are not regulated, such tanks can cause serious problems if they have leaked oil.
 Advice on home heating oil tanks and the problems associated with them can be found by clicking here.
 A buyer who knows or suspects that property has an underground storage tank should take appropriate steps to protect his own interests, including seeking information from the Department of Environmental Quality (DEQ) and, if necessary, consulting with an environmental hazards specialist or attorney.

 Buyers are advised to hire appropriately trained environmental professionals to inspect the property if an underground oil storage tank is found or suspected.
 Oil storage tank inspection, decommissioning and cleanup requires a special license from DEQ.
-A list of licensed providers can be found here, or ask your real estate licensee for assistance in finding the proper professional.
+Environmental Hazards

 Buyers should carefully review the Seller’s Property Disclosure Statement and any inspection reports available to determine if any of a number of potential environmental hazards may require further investigation.
 Environmental hazards include everything from expansive soils to landslides to forest fires, tsunamis, floods and earthquakes.
 Environmental hazards can also include indoor air quality (e.g., radon, mold, or carbon monoxide) and hazardous materials, like asbestos.